Lexicon

 ORIGINAL

-The reversal of who verifies whom across the membrane—the pathology where platforms verify users while users cannot verify platforms.
+Platforms verify users while users cannot verify platforms — this is the pathology.
 In the Neo-Feudal Stack, platforms know everything about users (behavior, location, preferences, relationships) while users know nothing about platforms (algorithms, criteria, decision processes).
-This asymmetry is the opposite of civic asymmetry: governors opaque, governed transparent.
-The verification inversion enables domination without accountability—the platform can act against you on grounds you cannot inspect, by processes you cannot audit, with consequences you cannot appeal.
-Reversing the verification inversion is the core political project: power must be glass while persons remain veiled.
-The capacity to verify must be distributed to those who are governed, not concentrated in those who govern.
+This is the opposite of civic asymmetry: governors opaque, governed transparent.
+The verification inversion enables domination without accountability — the platform acts against you on grounds you cannot inspect, by processes you cannot audit, with consequences you cannot appeal.
+Reversing it is the core political project: power must be glass while persons remain veiled.

 Versioning Rules (A26)